dmbarbour/wikilon/docs/AwelonLang.md

                                          ..
         [[I][H][G][F][E][D][C][B][A]](9) == [[I][H][G][F][E][D][C][B][A]]

 Tuple assertions can be deleted early if they are validated statically.
-Otherwise, some lightweight dynamic reflection may be necessary.
+Otherwise, some lightweight dynamic reflection may be necessary, and we'll fail fast if the tuple assertion is bad.
 Similar to arity annotations, tuples larger than `(5)` should be rare in practice.

+In addition to controlling output counts, programmers may wish to fail fast based on declared structure.
+To support this, Awelon supports a structure annotation `(:T)` and assertion `(.T)` with the following rewrite semantics:

+        (:foo) (.foo) ==

+In practice, we might construct a tagged value with `[(:foo)] b` and deconstruct it with `i (.foo)`.
+The symbol `foo` or `T` is left to the programmer, but must match between annotation and assertion.
+These annotations resist *accidental* access to structured data.
+As with tuple assertions, we can fail fast dynamically or detect an error statically.

 ## Substructural Scoping

-[Substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) are useful for modeling finite resources or ensuring that certain functions are used.
-Awelon can provide lightweight support for substructural types via annotations:
+[Substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) allow us to reason about whether a value is used, or how many times it is used.
+This is convenient for modeling finite resources, intermediate states in a protocol, or ensuring certain steps are performed by a client computation.
+Awelon provides simple annotations for lightweight substructural types:

 * `(aff)` - mark a value affine, non-copyable (op `c`)
 * `(rel)` - mark a value relevant, non-droppable (op `d`)
 * inherit substructure of bound values (op `b`).
-* `(aff)` and `(rel)` are commutative, idempotent

-Primitive operator `a` ignores substructure.
-It is not too difficult to validate substructural properties dynamically, or to represent them within static types.
+We can eliminate substructural annotations by observing a value with `a`.
+It is not difficult to track and validate substructural properties dynamically, or to represent them within static types.

-## Data Type Tags

 ## Error Annotations

 We can mark known erroneous values with `(error)` as in `"todo: fix foo!"(error)`.
 If we later attempt to observe this value (with `i` or `a`), we will simply halt on the error.
 However, we may drop or copy the value like normal.
-In addition to user-specified errors, a runtime may use error annotations to highlight places where a program gets stuck, for example:
+In addition to user-specified errors, a runtime might use error annotations to highlight places where a program gets stuck, for example:

         [A](aff)c   =>  [[A](aff)c](error)i
         [[A][B][C]](2) => [[A][B][C]](2)(error)